Western New Guinea: Economy

 Manufacturing and banking make up a tiny proportion of the regional economy and experienced negative growth in 2000–05.
 Poor infrastructure and lack of human capital are the most likely reasons for the poor performance of manufacturing.
 In addition, the costs of manufacturing are typically very high in Papua, as they are in many other outer island regions of Indonesia.
 Both within Indonesia and in the world economy, Papua's comparative advantage will continue to lie in agriculture and natural resource-based industries for a long time to come.
-A more significant role for manufacturing is unlikely given the far lower cost of labor and better infrastructure in Java.
+A more significant role for manufacturing is unlikely given the far lower cost of labour and better infrastructure in Java.
 But provided that there are substantial improvements in infrastructure and communications, over the longer term manufacturing can be expected to cluster around activities related to agriculture—for example, food processing.

 Infrastructure

 Compared to other parts of Indonesia, the infrastructure in Papua is one of the most least developed, owing to its distance from the national capital Jakarta.
 Nevertheless, for the past few years, the central government has invested significant sums of money to build and improve the current infrastructure in the region.
 The infrastructure development efforts of the Ministry of Public Works and Housing in Papua have been very massive in the last 10 years.
 This effort is carried out to accelerate equitable development and support regional development in Papua.
 The main focus of infrastructure development in Papua is to improve regional connectivity, improve the quality of life through the provision of basic infrastructure and increase food security through the development of water resources infrastructure.
 The achievements and conditions of infrastructure development in Papua until 2017 have shown significant progress.